 We live in the fun and friendly Hyde Park/North Loop area.
 We're located near the Hancock Shopping center, where there's a big grocery store (H-E-B) and a handful of other shops.

-We're also within walking/biking distance to some great coffee shops and bars, bookstores, vintage stores, farmer's markets, yoga studios, a bike shop, a juice bar/vegan ice cream parlor, a donut shop, an all-vegan trailer park, and some great restaurants and food trailers.
+We're also within walking/biking distance to some great coffee shops and bars, bookstores, vintage stores, farmer's markets, yoga studios, a bike shop, a juice bar/vegan ice cream parlor, a donut shop, some pizza shops, a few restaurants, and several food trailers (like a biscuits and gravy trailer and a vegan taco trailer)

 Check out our guidebook for a more detailed breakdown of the places near us.

 We're about 3 miles north of downtown and the University area.
 If you have a car, there's convenient street parking in front of the house.
-Otherwise, there's a bus stop nearby, and guests are also welcome to borrow bikes.
+Otherwise, we've listed some transportation options below:

-• Walk!
-We live in a nice neighborhood and if you're just wanting to grab a bite to eat, buy some groceries, browse some shops, etc...there are some nice things to see and do in our area.
+• Walking - We live in a nice neighborhood and if you're just wanting to grab a bite to eat, buy some groceries, browse some shops, etc...there are some nice things to see and do in our area.

-• Take a Cab!
-If you plan to stay out after midnight, you don't have a car, and you aren't up for biking...cabing it back home may be the best option.
-I'm not exactly sure about pricing, but some of our guests have taken cabs back home late at night and they said it wasn't too expensive.
+• Cabs - If you plan to stay out after midnight, you don't have a car, and you aren't up for biking...cabing it back home may be the best option.
+There's also Uber/Lift, which some of our guests have used and liked.

 THIS IS A GREAT PLACE FOR YOU IF: